Special Employee's and Technican's Licences are issued subject to conditions.

 Responsible Conduct of Gambling

-It is a condition of every Special Employee's licence that the licence holder must undertake a Responsible Conduct of Gambling course approved by the Tasmanian Liquor and Gaming Commission.
+It is a requirement for every person involved in the conduct of gambling in a venue in Tasmania to undertake a Responsible Conduct of Gambling course approved by the Tasmanian Liquor and Gaming Commission.

-New licence holders are allowed three months from the date that their licence is issued to complete the course and provide a copy of the certificate to the Commission.
+New licence holders are allowed three months from the date their licence is issued to complete the course and they must provide a copy of the certificate to their employer.

-Licence holders must ensure that they retake the course every five years from the date of certification and provide a new certificate, before the licence expires to avoid disciplinary action being taken against them.
+All persons involved in the conduct of gambling in a venue in Tasmania must retake the course every five years from the date of certification and provide a new certificate to their employer, before the certification expires to avoid disciplinary action being taken against them.

 Automatic Mutual Recognition